ietf-wg-acme/acme/draft-ietf-acme-acme.md

 "invalidContact", with a description describing the error and what types of contact URL the server considers acceptable.

-The server populates the account object with the "key" field with the JWK public key used to verify the JWS.
+The server creates an account and populates the account object with the "key" field containing the JWK public key used to verify the JWS.
 The server returns this account object in a response with a 201 (Created) status code, with the account URI in a Location header field.

 If the server already has an account registered with the provided account key, then it MUST return a response with a 200 (OK) status code and provide the URI of